Interstate 24: Earlier projects

 The approximately 9.3 mi segment between Haywood Lane in Nashville and SR 266 in Smyrna was widened from four to eight lanes between June 1997 and December 1998, installing the first HOV lanes on I-24.
+Between September 1997 and December 1998, the concurrent section with I-65 through the US 431 was widened from six to eight lanes in a project that also converted this interchange from a cloverleaf into a partial cloverleaf interchange.
 The 8.2 mi portion between SR 266 and I-840 was widened from four to eight lanes between August 1998 and November 2000.
 The 4 mi segment between I-440 and Haywood Lane was widened from three to four lanes in each direction between March 2000 and May 2002 in a project that also improved the interchanges on this segment.
 Widening of the segment between I-840 and SR 96 began in early 2004 and was completed in the summer of 2005.
 This project added a new interchange at Medical Center Parkway.
 A project that widened I-24 from four to eight lanes between SR 96 and US 231, and also added a new interchange with SR 99, began in April 2006 and was completed on January 28, 2008.

-In Chattanooga, the stretch between the bottom of the Ridge Cut and east of the Big Scramble was widened from four to six lanes in the mid- to latter 1980s.
-Between May 1989 and November 1991, the Big Scramble was modified in a project that eliminated left-hand entrance and exit ramps, widened parts of the main carriageway, and converted the westbound lanes of I-24 into the ramp carrying I-24 westbound traffic to US 27 northbound.
+In Nashville, the short concurrent stretch with I-65 between US 431 and the northern split with this route was reconstructed and widened from four to five lanes in each direction between October 2012 and May 2016, along with a short segment of I-65 continuing to the north.
+This was the last of three phases of a larger expansion project on I-65.